 NYPD’s Drones Sound the Alarm in Emergencies

-The City Department (NYPD) has commenced trials for drones capable of broadcasting public safety alerts, particularly in times of emergencies.
-This initiative came into the on a rain-drenched Sunday, when New York's emergency notification system flagged a test of “remote-piloted public messaging capabilities” on Twitter.
+The New York City Police Department (NYPD) has commenced trials for drones capable of broadcasting public safety alerts, particularly in times of emergencies.
+This initiative came into the spotlight on a rain-drenched Sunday, when New York’s emergency notification system flagged a test of “remote-piloted public messaging capabilities” on Twitter.

 These drones are equipped to transmit critical announcements during disasters or emergencies, a tool that could be particularly useful in neighborhoods prone to weather extremes like flooding.
 The tests occurred at Hook Creek Park in Queens, but NYPD remains tight-lipped about the results.